 The colors are bright and Alexander Atanassov, the artist commissioned to paint these reproductions, did a really good job.
 I have no problem believing that this is supposed to be a renaissance Tarot.
 Some of the people do look kind of ugly, but if anything that’s just a testament to the artist’s skill in mimicking the renaissance style (what is it about renaissance artists that compelled them to paint effeminate men and masculine women?
-Surely people didn’t really look that way back then.
-Apparently all these Italians were baby-faced blondes, too).
+Surely people didn’t really look that way back then).

 At its core, the Visconti is just a glorified Marseille-pattern Tarot (which is probably an incredibly historically inaccurate statement to make, but in the Tarot world, the TdM is generally the stylistic point of reference).
 The Minors are fancy embellished pips, the Magician is a street juggler, and the Hierophant and High Priestess are dressed in ecclesiastical garb.
 There are some fascinating differences in some of the Major Arcana, however, particularly in the Moon, World and Strength cards.

 I’m going to wrap this post up with the obligatory history lesson about these cards.
 For those who don’t know, the Visconti-Sforza Tarrocchi are the oldest datable Tarot cards,* and it is for this reason more than any other that makes these cards so popular to collectors today.
 It was commissioned around 1450 by a lord of Milan named Francesco Sforza, to commemorate the marriage of his family to the politically influential Visconti family – in fact, the Lovers card supposedly depicts the wedding.
-All of the court cards are [supposed to be – again, I find it hard to believe they really looked like this] members of either the Visconti or Sforza families (well, aside from the Knight of Coins, as we shall see).
+All of the court cards are [supposed to be] members of either the Visconti or Sforza families (well, aside from the Knight of Coins, as we shall see).
 The paintings on the cards are traditionally attributed to artist Bonifacio Bembo, although it’s impossible to be sure.

 *This means that there are possibly earlier examples of Tarot cards, but that we cannot date them with any degree of certainty.
 It’s safe to assume, however, that the oldest are not older than the mid-to-late-1300s.
 Ronald Decker’s Art and Arcana, page 8.

-**There are actually three extant versions of the Visconti-Sforza Tarot, all attributed to Bembo, and it’s between all of them that we are only missing four cards.
+**There are actually at least three extant versions of the Visconti-Sforza Tarot, all attributed to Bembo, and it’s between all of them that we are only missing four cards.